Today I want to share with you a lesson in the CCI or Commodity Channel Index Indicator.

 KEY TAKEAWAYS

+The Commodity Channel Index (CCI) is a technical indicator that measures the difference between the current price and the historical average price.
+When the CCI is above zero it indicates the price is above the historic average.
+When CCI is below zero, the price is below the historic average.
 CCI is an unbounded oscillator, meaning it can go higher or lower indefinitely.
 For this reason, overbought and oversold levels are typically determined for each individual asset by looking at historical extreme CCI levels where the price reversed from.

 I hope you found this review of the Commodity Channel Index useful, Please subscribe to my channel for more indicator reviews and market analysis!